roadkillwiki/roadkill/src/Roadkill.Site/readme.txt

 Firstly for the version being released:
 	Commit to Hg
 	Use hg tag v1.x.x for the version.
+	Use hg push
-	Use hg branch v1.x.x for the version (as a branch is far easier to apply fixes to later)
+	Use hg branch v1.x.x for the version (as a branch is far easier to apply fixes to later) Use hg commit
+	Use hg push

 1) Update the version in AssemblyInfo.cs in Core and Site
 2) Compile using the 'Download' configuration